 – Windows 10 Compatibility and the computer

-Windows 10 gets a major release Upgrade twice a year with new features built in, so each upgrade is essentially the latest version.
-With software changing constantly, this means that over time, older hardware may not be as well supported by Windows 10 and we are certainly already finding that some older computers are beginning to experience issues with it.
+Windows 10 gets a major release Upgrade twice a year with new features built in, so each upgrade is essentially the latest version of Windows 10.
+With software changing constantly, this means that over time, older hardware may not be as well supported by Windows 10 and we are already finding that some older computers are beginning to experience issues with it.

 What if I decide to upgrade to Windows 10?